 Marty Walsh is an assistant professor in the Ensemble and Music Production departments at Berklee College of Music.
-A veteran of the Los Angeles studio music scene, he has worked as a guitarist with some of the biggest names in the business.
-The early 1980s found him on the hits "9 to 5" by Dolly Parton, "She Works Hard For The Money" by Donna Summer, and "Heartlight" by Neil Diamond, to name a few.
+A veteran of the L.A. studio music scene, he has worked as a guitarist with some of the biggest names in the business.
+The early 1980s found him on the hits "9 to 5" by Dolly Parton, "She Works Hard for the Money" by Donna Summer, and "Heartlight" by Neil Diamond, to name a few.
 He also recorded with John Denver, Eddie Money, Kenny Rogers, Sheena Easton, and Julio Iglesias, among others.
 In 1985, Walsh was the guitarist on the Supertramp album Brother Where You Bound and then toured with the band from 1985–86 and again in 1988 after playing on its 1988 release Free as a Bird.
 Continuing to do recording sessions into the 1990s, he performed on three of LeAnn Rimes's albums, including the massive country hit "I Need You."